In landmark for EU, Ireland leaves its bailout behind

 DUBLIN Three years after going cap in hand to international lenders to avert bankruptcy, Ireland has officially ended its bailout in a landmark for the euro zone's efforts to resolve its debt crisis.

-Ireland has cut spending and raised taxes to rebalance the economy since seeking emergency help from the European Union and International Monetary Fund, meeting every major target under the 85 billion euro programme and enduring little public unrest.
+Ireland has cut spending and raised taxes to rebalance the economy since seeking emergency help from the European Union and International Monetary Fund, meeting every major target under the 85 billion euro ($117 billion) program and enduring little public unrest.

 "This isn't the end of the road.
 This is a very significant milestone on the road," Finance Minister Michael Noonan told a news conference on Friday.